juzoff/Factors-Influencing-Airbnb-Pricing-in-Barcelona-A-Predictive-Analysis-Using-Linear-Regression/README.md

 # Branch 7: Machine Learning Pipeline

 ### > FILE:
-    - Barcelona Airbnb listings - Linear Modeling.Rmd
+    - PIPELINE - Predicting Airbnb Prices - Linear Regression.Rmd

 ## •	Pipeline #1 - Data Preparation and Model Training
 - Data Preparation: It organizes and cleans the raw Airbnb listings data, ensuring that it is in a usable format for analysis.
 This includes removing irrelevant information, converting textual data into numerical or binary formats, and handling missing values effectively.